 This Handy New Device Might Help KO Cholera

-What if you could put a drop of water into a miniature laboratory – not much bigger than a smartphone — and find out if the water contains the bacterium that causes cholera?
+What if you could put a drop of water into a miniature laboratory — not much bigger than a smartphone — and find out whether the water contains the bacterium that causes cholera?

 A simple test like that could help prevent outbreaks of the disease, which sickens as many as 4 million and kills up to 143,000 each year, mostly in poorer countries.

-The ancient disease of cholera is spread primarily through drinking water that contains the bacterium called Vibrio Cholera.
+The ancient disease of cholera is spread primarily through drinking water that contains the bacterium called Vibrio cholera.

-The extreme diarrhea and vomiting it causes can bring on dehydration and can kill within hours.
+The extreme diarrhea and vomiting it causes can bring on dehydration and kill within hours.

 But despite its brutal nature, cholera is easily treatable; rehydration supplements can cure a majority of cases.